 What are the Lessons like?

-- The audio-only lessons are informative, engaging, and are presented with an easy to use media player with pause & play functions, and other tools to maximize the value of each lesson.
+- The audio-only lessons are informative, usually engaging, and are presented with an easy to use media player with pause & play functions.
+There are sometimes additional tools to maximize the value of each lesson.

 - The video lessons are well-produced with nice graphics.
 The speakers are professional and concise in their dictation.

 - Sometimes watching videos or listening to audio files doesn’t give someone all the tools they need to learn.
-Many people (like myself) need to read and study written material in order to best commit it to long term memory.
-Each and every lesson can be downloaded as an easy-to-read PDF.
+Many people (like myself) need to read and study written material with structured lesson notes in order to best commit it to long term memory.
+Each and every lesson has an accompanying set of lesson notes that can be downloaded as an easy-to-read PDF.

 JapanesePod101 vs. Competitors

-When it comes to learning Japanese, there seems to be no shortage of content out there in the world to help you achieve this challenging feat.
-Whether you are a casual learner seeking to expand your horizons, a businessperson with connections in Japan, or an avid language expert, there are lots of options out there.
+When it comes to learning Japanese, there seems to be no shortage of content out there in the world to help you achieve this (admittedly challenging!) feat.
+Whether you are a casual learner seeking to expand your horizons, a businessperson with connections in Japan with a need to learn, or an avid language expert, there are lots of options out there.
 How does JapanesePod101 stack up to its competition?

 - Rocket Languages is a language learning company that has made it their mission to use technology to its fullest extent to help people learn languages.
 Their Japanese language program is very immersive and is offered at a competitive price to that of JapanesePod101.
 Their key selling point is that their content is offered at one price for life (They also offer a tiered membership level similar to JapanesePod101).
 The structure of the lessons is also similar to JapanesePod101 in that there is heavy emphasis placed on audio content.